icamgo/esp-idf/examples/07_smartconfig/README.md

 1. Connect your phone to your WiFi router
-2. Scan the following QRcode in WeChat:
+2. Scan the following QRcode in WeChat
+3. Click "Network Connection"
+4. Enter WiFi password then click "Connect" to complete WiFi connection

 ![MAIKE CTRL](Maike-wifi-ctrl-en.jpg)

-3. click "Network Connection", Enter WiFi password then click "Connect" to complete WiFi connection

 Now the serial will output: